Alert Message Please update your browser.

 Right of first refusal is common for renters who may want the option to buy their current rental property at the end of their lease.
 With ROFR, they get the opportunity to make an offer on the property before the landlord starts accepting public offers.
 Landlords may offer the option to their tenants in the event they sell the property, which could be in the near or distant future.

 In estate planning, the right of first refusal may be used to help family members avoid future conflict when dealing with inheritances.
+It's in their best interest to seek legal and real estate advice.

 In other cases, a real estate agent might approach a homeowner and ask if they’re willing to make a deal with an interested buyer when and if they decide to sell their property.